Brasília National Park: History

 The creation of the park, on November 29, 1961, was under Federal Decree of Brazil covering an area of 28000 ha (initially 30000 ha was proposed) extending over an elevation range of 700–1300 m.
 It is under IUCN Category II.
-It is directly related to the development of Brasilia.
+It is directly related to the development of Brasília.
 According to the Ministry of Agriculture, the park was protected to provide forested area around the national capital of Brazil.
 In 1994, seventy percent of the park burned.

 Geography

 The park is in the northwest of the Federal District in the center-west region of Brazil.
 Its boundaries have been fixed and also fenced.
 The park is divided into Intangible, Primitive, Extensive, Intensive, Special and Recuperation zones from the development perspective.

 The terrain is an undulating plateau with geological formations of quartzites and limestones.
 It has many caves and several springs.
 Apart from the springs, the source of water supply to the park is also through a reservoir.
 The most prominent features of the park are the pools formed from water wells.
 Several creeks flow through the park, including the Bananal, Torto, and Santa Maria Creeks.
 Because of the large number of springs, its nickname is Agua Mineral (mineral water); the water is reported to have healing properties.
 There are many trekking trails through the park.